hantaray/mybooklist/README.md

 # mybooklist
- Booklist app made with Flask
+ Booklist app made with Vue.js and Flask